 You can convert your overseas driver’s licence to a New Zealand one.
 To do this, your licence:

 - Most not be suspended, disqualified or revoked in the country of issue, and

 - Must be either current or expired within the preceding 12 months.

 Keep in mind that New Zealand licence classes are not exact matches to those that apply overseas.
 If your licence class has different specifications in New Zealand, it’s advisable to adhere to the New Zealand equivalents or to obtain a New Zealand driver’s licence right away.

 There you have it – your four top priorities

 We suggest that you bookmark this page for later.
 Then continue concentrating on getting your visas approved!
-If you need help with your visa applications, please feel free to contact us.
 Our licensed immigration advisors assist you from start to finish.